essif-lab/framework/docs/terms/trust.md

 type: concept
 termid: trust
 term: trust
-formphrases: trust, trusts, trusting, trusted
+formPhrases: trust, trusts, trusting, trusted
 status: draft
 grouptags:
 hoverText: "Trust (of a Party in X): the (un)conscious decision by this Party to believe that X is in fact the case"